 Instead of making presentations, reps hold relevant conversations about how the solution can be modified to better match the client’s requirements.

 This sales model is similar to conceptual and consultative selling.
 It advocates a move away from the hard sell to one where the rep will walk away if the client’s needs are not met.

 6. Inbound Selling

+Inbound is based on the idea that it’s much easier to get customers to come to you, as opposed to traditional “outbound” techniques, such as cold calls and email outreach.
 In inbound selling, marketing techniques get tightly meshed with the processes and goals of sales.

 So instead of directly pushing sales-y scripts to their prospects, inbound sellers attract customers by setting up messaging opportunities where customers can actively or contextually engage the seller’s brand or product.

 Because buyers are now more empowered and informed when it comes to purchasing decisions, inbound sellers use data and analytics to hyper-personalize their messaging to pull customers towards the desired action.

 Inbound sales techniques focus on understanding the buyer’s journey to acquiring their product, and suggest building the sales process based on that journey.
 The inbound sales approach prioritizes customers who are already choosing to be actively engaged by visiting the company’s website, asking for more information via a chatbot, or following the company on Twitter.
 Then reps will reach out to these individuals with personalized messages.

 MEDDIC methodology is characterized by a highly disciplined, tech-driven and tightly controlled approach to the sales process.
 It was invented in the 1990s by the sales development team at Parametric Technology Corporation, and it emphasizes putting more effort into whether it’s worthwhile to get a buyer into your sales funnel by using comprehensive measurement techniques.